Long-range quantum emitter interactions mediated by a non-local metasurface: Application to qubit-qubit entanglement: Introduction

-We begin by introducing the composite system, within which the QEs are described using a Lindblad master equation.
-The metasurface-modified single and collective decay rates therein are directly related to local and cross densities of states (LDOS and CDOS) \cite{canaguier2016quantum}.
-These quantities are computed for two distinct BICs, electric dipole (ED-BIC) and magnetic dipole (MD-BIC), which exhibit different maximum near-field coupling conditions.
-A combined analytic and numerical analysis yields $\beta$-factors that quantify emitter–BIC coupling \cite{lecamp2007very,manga2007single,arcari2014near} and determine the resulting dynamics.
-We use the concurrence to quantify QE–QE entanglement generated through spontaneous emission \cite{tanas2004entangling}, and find an approximate expression in terms of $\beta$ and Purcell factors.
+We find that non-local metasurfaces supporting BICs can mediate long-range interactions and entanglement between QEs over separations exceeding several emission wavelengths, persisting indefinitely in the ideal case of an infinite metasurface with perfect spectral and spatial matching between the QEs and the BIC mode.
+QE-BIC coupling efficiencies, quantified by $\beta$-factors \cite{lecamp2007very,manga2007single,arcari2014near}, are found to be exceptionally high for a 2D platform, exceeding 80\% and potentially improvable through further metasurface optimization.
+For configurations that maximise QE-BIC coupling, the resulting QE-QE entanglement depends almost entirely on the $\beta$-factor, increasing monotonically with it.
+This is counterintuitive from a classical perspective, where one would expect that the source dipole field would spread across the metasurface plane such that only a small fraction reaches the target emitter, significantly reducing their coupling and entanglement.
+Moreover, the metasurface induces a notable Purcell effect that accelerates entanglement generation, a key advantage for fast quantum operations.

-We find that metasurfaces supporting BICs can mediate long-range interactions and entanglement between QEs over separations exceeding several resonant wavelengths, persisting indefinitely in the ideal case of an infinite metasurface.
-QE-BIC coupling efficiencies ($\beta$-factors) above $80\%$ are achieved, exceptionally high for a 2D platform, and could be further improved through mode engineering and optimisation of the metasurface geometry.
-The resulting QE-QE entanglement depends almost exclusively on the $\beta$-factor, increasing monotonically with it.
-The metasurface also produces a notable Purcell effect that significantly accelerates entanglement generation, a key advantage for fast quantum gate operations.
+The article is organized as follows.
+We first introduce the composite QE-metasurface system, where the QEs are described using a Lindblad master equation.
+The metasurface-modified single and collective QE decay rates are expressed in terms of the local and cross densities of states (LDOS and CDOS) \cite{canaguier2016quantum}.
+We compute these quantities for two distinct BICs --- electric dipole (ED-BIC) and magnetic dipole (MD-BIC) --- which exhibit different optimal near-field coupling conditions.
+A combined analytical and numerical analysis yields $\beta$-factors that quantify QE–BIC coupling and determine the resulting dynamics.
+To quantify QE–QE entanglement generated through spontaneous emission \cite{tanas2004entangling}, we employ concurrence and derive an approximate expression in terms of $\beta$- and Purcell factors, which can serve as a design guide for metasurfaces interfaced with QE arrays.